celery/celery/docs/internals/guide.rst

 Therefore the app concept was introduced.
-When using apps you use 'celery' objects instead of importing things from celery submodules, this sadly also means that Celery essentially has two APIs.
+When using apps you use 'celery' objects instead of importing things from celery submodules, this sadly also means that Celery essentially has two API's.

 Here's an example using Celery in single-mode: